Chapter 12 Bankruptcy

 You can't file for any bankruptcy chapter if:

 • You failed to appear in court for bankruptcy in the last 180 days.
-This results in your bankruptcy being dismissed.
+The court will dismiss your bankruptcy application.
 This does not apply to legal reasons or accidents that led to you missing the court date.

 • You failed to follow all court orders in the last 180 days.
 This will also dismiss your bankruptcy case.

-• Your creditors asked the bankruptcy court for your property because they hold liens on it.
-Bankruptcy cases can be voluntarily dismissed at this point if the debt no longer exists.
+• Your creditors asked the bankruptcy court for your property because they hold liens.
+If the debt no longer exists, bankruptcy cases can be voluntarily dismissed at this point.

 • You failed to get court-ordered credit counseling in the past 180 days.